epoch-gold/server/README.md

 ## Local Development

-Run the server and tests on your local machine using Docker Compose.
+Run the server and tests on your local machine using Docker.

 ### Prerequisites